Training in Characterology for Children

 €497.00

-In this training you will learn to read and positively influence the behavior of yourself and your child.
-You will also learn how best to deal with the different character patterns, or characterDNA of your child.
-You gain more insight and influence on your child's behavior.
-Behavior that first went into stagnation changes to strength and stability both in your child and also in yourself.
+In this training, you will learn to read and positively influence the behaviour of yourself and your child.
+You also learn how best to deal with your child's different character patterns, or character DNA.
+You gain more insight and influence over your child's behaviour.
+Behaviour that used to be stagnant changes to strength and stability both in your child and in yourself.

-What you get in this online course:
+What will you get in this online course:

 - You will receive 45 lessons;